jenslaufer/abnb-site/landing_page_investment_report.md

 # Landing Page Investment Report

-__We help you finding the right property for Airbnb by providing you the data you need__
+__We help you finding the right property for Airbnb by providing you a market analysis for your area__

 ## Problems/Questions the customer have